GoogleCloudPlatform/apigee-samples/apiproduct-operations/docs/cloudshell-tutorial.md

    If you see a token, then you're authenticated.

-   If you do not see a token, then gcloud will advise you to run `gcloud auth login`.
+   If you do not see a token, then gcloud will advise you to login.
 Do so:

    ```sh
    gcloud auth login